-Lateral epicondylitis (tennis elbow) is an overuse injury involving the extensor muscles that originate on the lateral epicondylar region of the distal humerus.
-It is more properly termed a tendinosis that specifically involves the origin of the extensor carpi radialis brevis (ECRB).
-[1, 2, 3, 4] (See the images below.)
+Lateral epicondylitis (tennis elbow), first described by Runge in 1873, is a commonly encountered problem in orthopedic practice.
+It is an overuse injury involving the extensor muscles that originate on the lateral epicondylar region of the distal humerus.
+Lateral epicondylitis is not an inflammatory disease; it is more properly termed a tendinosis that specifically involves the origin of the extensor carpi radialis brevis (ECRB) et the lateral condyle.
+[1, 2, 3]

 Any activity involving wrist extension or supination can be associated with overuse of the muscles originating at the lateral epicondyle.
 Tennis has been the activity most commonly associated with the disorder.
 The risk of overuse injury is increased two- to threefold in those who play more than 2 hours weekly and two- to fourfold in players older than 40 years.